Your cart is currently empty!

 This is my main page on weight restoration.
 I'll explain:

-• when predicting a recovery weight, most clinicians use only a few of the recommended criteria for assessment: I explain the methods most often used and why their predictions can be very wrong
+- when predicting a recovery weight, most clinicians use only a few of the recommended criteria for assessment: I explain the methods most often used and why some predictions can be very wrong

 My overall message will be for you to focus on the tasks of recovery.
 Accept the uncertainty about the weight range that will eventually prove to suit your child.